-Independent Business Mentors will work with traders on their individual business priorities.
+Independent Business Mentors work with traders on their individual business priorities.
 Provided by the Small Business Mentoring Service (SBMS), a not-for-profit industry service provider, the business mentors have diverse and interesting backgrounds and offer wide experience across a full range of business areas.

-SBMS will provide an independent, confidential service to support market traders to determine their priorities, what they want to achieve at the market and how to best go about it.
+SBMS provide an independent, confidential service to support market traders to determine their priorities, what they want to achieve at the market and how to best go about it.

-Business Mentors will be available for meetings from April.
 Find out more and book a meeting here.

-Financial assistance is an important component of the overall Trader Connect program, and is available where the effects of the QVMPR Program works cannot be adequately mitigated and have resulted in a demonstrable negative impact on the trader’s profit during the period of the works.
+Financial assistance is an important component of the overall Trader Suppport program, and is available where the effects of the QVMPR Program works cannot be adequately mitigated and have resulted in a demonstrable negative impact on the trader’s profit during the period of the works.

-How will Trader Connect support traders?
+How will Trader Support Fund support traders?

-Why is Trader Connect needed?
+Why is Trader Support needed?

 The City of Melbourne has made a commitment to support traders throughout the renewal program.
 Along with a guaranteed place to trade for all current market traders, the City committed at least $8 million on a framework to support traders to mitigate the impacts of renewal, realise opportunities and facilitate business development.
 With dedicated support, traders will have the confidence to make decisions around the future of their businesses.